-As part of our commitment to improve access to justice, the Faculty of Law encourages native Canadians to pursue legal studies.
-Aboriginal Canadians should use the same application process as first-year students, although the LSAT requirement may be waived in some cases upon special application.
+As part of our commitment to improving access to justice, the Faculty of Law encourages Indigenous applicants to apply.
+Indigenous applicants should use the same application process as first-year students, although the LSAT requirement may be waived in some cases upon special application.

 If you have attended law school in a foreign country or are already practising law outside of Canada, you can apply for advanced standing toward a J.D. degree.
 This would allow you to receive your Windsor Law degree in two years instead of three.